phellipealexandre/ArchitectureComponentsTesting/README.md

 # Architecture Components Testing Example

-The main focus of this codebase is to show examples of automated tests using Architecture components.
-This repository provides an example with MVVM.
+The main focus of this codebase is to show examples of automated tests using Architecture Components with the MVVM architecture.
-All layers in the architecture are covered by automated tests.
+All layers of the architecture are covered by automated tests.

-The idea of the repository is to use less dependencies as possible, so I did not use RxJava or Dagger intentionally.
+To focus exclusively on Architecture Components, I tried to use as few dependencies as possible.
+In this case we are not going to see any RxJava, Dagger2 or Koin here.

-## App
+## App Description

 The user can do 4 operations in the app:
-* Fetch an user from a remote server and store in the database
+* Change the user's phone just on the database
 * Fetch an user stored on the database
-* Change the user's phone just on the database
+* Fetch an user from a remote server and store in the database
 * Clear all users from the database

 I used [jsonplaceholder](https://jsonplaceholder.typicode.com/) to provide me a fake REST API.